Contributed by Beth Rush

 Another excellent approach to alleviate stress is to streamline and organize aspects of your life, especially those that often cause worry.
 Having a sense of control over your personal and financial matters can give you peace of mind.

-Start by decluttering your living and work spaces.
+Start by decluttering your living and work spaces, get rid of that pile of magazines and replace that broken glass with fresh new clear perspex.
 The physical act of cleaning and organizing can have therapeutic effects.
 Moreover, tackle any pending bills or debts, and ensure that you are financially secure.
 One area where many people feel a lack of clarity is life insurance.
 When choosing an insurance plan, it's crucial to do thorough research.
 Looking into Primerica Reviews about life insurance can provide insight into the quality and reliability of their policies.
 Knowing that your loved ones will be taken care of financially in unforeseen circumstances can significantly reduce anxiety.

 Additionally, consider creating a weekly or monthly planner to manage your tasks and commitments.
 A well-organized life can lead to a calmer, more contented mind.